AndreasBriese/ipLocator/README.md

 3. loads csv-data into programs database ./iplocs.bdb (~ 500 MB)
 4. starts server at localhost:9000

+#####Windows

-Windows note: Step 2. relies on /usr/bin/unzip (Linux/BSD/MaxOsX).
-If running ipLocator on Windows, download the zip database folder from maxmind.com, unzip it (however) and copy GeoLite2-City-Blocks.csv and GeoLite2-City-Locations.csv into the folder containing ipLocator.go
+Download the zipped database folder from maxmind.com manually, unzip it (however) and copy GeoLite2-City-Blocks.csv and GeoLite2-City-Locations.csv into the folder containing ipLocator.go

+Run ipLocator with

     go run ipLocator.go -new_DB=true -server=true

+3. loads csv-data into programs database ./iplocs.bdb (~ 500 MB)
+4. starts server at localhost:9000

 ===

 As of 2014-08-17 a demo server is running at https://oo.bootes.uberspace.de